awangga/nopanel/README.md

 # nopanel
-DevOps Tools and Documentation
+DevOps Tools and Documentation.
+If your desktop using windows, download and install [git-scm](https://git-scm.com/downloads).
+Use terminal or git bash for the next section.

 ## SSH Key
-If ur desktop using windows, download and install [git-scm](https://git-scm.com/downloads) first.
 Please make sure your server or desktop has SSH key.
-To check it please do this command(in windows use git bash here).
+To check it please do this command :

 ```sh
 cat ~/.ssh/id_rsa.pub